Jerusalem archbishop condemns police raid at journalist's funeral

 They have also said they were compelled to act to uphold the plans for the funeral agreed with the family, which were being disrupted by a "mob" made up of some "300 rioters".

-The Abu Akleh family has categorically rejected the police version of events, stressing that officers stormed the procession in response to the Palestinian flags and chants.
+The Abu Akleh family has categorically rejected the police version of events.

-The late journalist's brother Anton Abu Akleh told AFP on Monday that police had called him the night before the funeral to insist there should not be "any Palestinian flags, no slogans and no chanting".
+The late journalist's brother Anton Abu Akleh said that police had called him the night before the funeral to insist there should not be "any Palestinian flags, no slogans and no chanting".

-"I hope there will be some stand against this savage action," he said, calling for accountability after the raid.
+When the family arrived at the hospital on Friday, police already seemed poised for unrest, he explained, saying "the roads were blocked, (officers) were fully armoured, ready for a riot."

+Lina Abu Akleh, the late journalist's niece, said that a police officer "threatened to beat me if I didn't move out of the way", and that she hid inside the hospital once the police started throwing stun grenades at mourners.
-St Joseph's hospital director Jamil Kousa told AFP that he had spoken to police outside the hospital on Friday and pleaded that the procession be allowed to go ahead "peacefully".

-Kousa said police had warned that if mourners shouted Palestinian national "chants" or waved flags, the procession would be blocked.
+St Joseph's director Jamil Kousa told AFP that he had spoken to police outside the hospital on Friday and pleaded that the procession be allowed to go ahead "peacefully", but that officers explained it would be blocked if mourners shouted Palestinian national "chants."

-Kousa also commented on police claims that members of the procession had hurled rocks at officers, saying: "You could see that maybe... five stones or objects were thrown, but it is not as they describe it."
+Father Luc Pareydt, advisor for religious affairs at the French Consulate in Jerusalem who was also at the press conference, told AFP he was struck by how "calm and dignified" the mourners were before the police raid.

+A spontaneous joint prayer between Palestinian Muslims and Christians broke out in the hospital yard before the raid, he said.

 © 2022 AFP